 How to Prepare for your Appeal

-member, friend, or an advocate to come with you to the hearing or to help you
+You can ask a family member, a friend, or an advocate to come with you to the hearing.

 Preparing for Your Hearing

 - Review the appeal record that we send you.
 This record includes the material the ministry had when it made its decision.

 - Review the ministry's decision and prepare to tell the panel why you disagree with that decision.

 - Think about whether extra evidence would help your case.
 Extra evidence must be relevant to the issues in your appeal.

 - Think about whether a witness would help your case.
 Any witness will remain outside the hearing room until it is their turn to speak to the panel.
 Afterwards, they will leave the room unless you ask that they stay.
 If the witness stays, they can only support you and cannot provide further evidence.